gerlichlab/looptrace/docs/running_the_pipeline.md

 The path to the configuration file is a required parameter to [run the pipeline](#general-workflow), and it should be created (or copied and edited) before running anything.

 ### Requirements and suggestions
+* Check that each channel setting (often with a `_ch` or `_channel` suffix) matches what's been used in the imaging experiment which generated the data to be processed.
+* Check that `spot_wavelength` and `objective_na` have been adjusted to match the microscope and fluorophores used.
 * `analysis_path` should be an _absolute_ path but may use environment and/or user variables.
 * `analysis_path` should specify the path to a folder that exists before the pipeline is run.
 * `require_gpu` should be set to `True`.